Background

 Local tips

-• Arrive early to avoid long queues, especially during peak tourist seasons.
+• Book tickets online in advance to guarantee entry and avoid long queues, especially during peak seasons.

 widget icon